 Look out for and remove plain green branches on variegated shrubs and trees.
-I've seen a lot about recently.
 Like suckers, they are more vigorous and will take over the variegated part of the plant if left.

 Keep pruning spring flowering shrubs as they fade, they can be pruned back to get a good display next year.